sergeych/hybrid8/README.md

 This gem was intended to replace therubyracer for many reasons:

-* therubyracer has critical bugs that are not fixed for a long time, under load it produces numerous frequent crashes.
+* therubyracer had critical bugs (that was hte reason for this) that are not fixed for a long time, under load it produces numerous frequent random crashes.

-* therubyracer still uses antique version of V8, H8 uses the latest 3.31 branch, which, for example, has the generators support.
+* therubyracer still uses antique version of V8, H8 uses the latest 3.31 branch, which has manu improvements, harmony support and so on.

-* H8 is designed to provide very tight and effective integration of two allocation systems and object models, passing the same objects between different systems wrapping and unwrapping them rather than copying and changing
+* H8 is designed to provide tight and integration of two allocation systems and object models, passing the same objects between different systems wrapping and unwrapping them rather than copying and changing them.

 * We hope that by the cost non significant changes we will provide faster execution.
 And might v8 modern branch will help us with it ;)